 Image

-Thursday, June 8, 2023, is World Ocean Day, a global celebration of our ocean — and you can celebrate with the National Museum of Natural History!
-Join artists and ocean scientists in the Sant Ocean Hall for an exciting series of interactive experiences celebrating our blue planet and exploring all the ways art, science, and community action can connect us to our waterways.
+Celebrate World Ocean Day with the National Museum of Natural History on Thursday, June 5, 2025.
+Join ocean scientists, researchers, and educators in the Sant Ocean Hall for an exciting series of interactive experiences celebrating our blue planet and exploring all the ways science and community action can connect us to our waterways.

 Time: 10:00 a.m. – 12:00 p.m.